Manchester Liners: Switch to containers 1968–78

 On her second voyage in early 1969, Manchester Challenge lived up to her name by entering the heavily iced Montreal harbour, discharging, reloading and departing only two days late.
-Another thirty-seven conventional vessels were stuck at the port for a month.
-The quartet's ice-breaking capability often resulted them in leading a convoy of other vessels into Montreal during the winter months.
+Another thirty-seven conventional ships were stuck at the port for a month.
+The quartet's ice-breaking capability often resulted them in leading a convoy of other ships into Montreal during the winter months.
 The four ships of 12,039 gross tons were of the maximum size able to navigate the Manchester Ship Canal.

 To obtain the greatest operational efficiency, ML constructed two dedicated container terminals with their own gantry cranes, spreaders etc. The Manchester terminal was built on an open site next to the western end of No. 9 Dock.
 A second container berth was added in 1972.
 The other terminal was created at Montreal, with similar equipment, where the containers were trans-shipped to a dedicated liner train operated by Canadian National Railways, which carried them onwards to Toronto and further destinations.

 ML inaugurated a container service to the Mediterranean in 1971 using smaller ships.
 Initial destinations included Malta, Cyprus and Israel.
 Later in the decade, the countries served were extended to include Italy, Greece, Lebanon and Syria.
 To further improve service to shippers, two large road hauliers were acquired in 1971 and 1972, enabling a "door-to-door" container operation to be introduced.
 Facilities for container storage and repair were also acquired.
 Following its successful pioneering of the UK container trade, ML was given the Queen's Award for Export in 1971, the first to be given to a shipping company; every ship in the fleet flew the award flag.

 In 1974 ML carried 783000 LT out of the total 2900000 LT of dry cargo handled on the ship canal (27%).
 During the same year, ML acquired Manchester Dry Docks Ltd, which operated three large and one small dry docks on the canal adjacent to MLs berths in Salford Docks.
 These facilities assisted greatly in keeping the fleet fully operational.
 Manchester Challenge completed her 100th round voyage to Montreal in 1975 having carried 95,000 containers weighing 1440000 LT a distance of 554000 mi – the equivalent of a round trip to the moon.
 During 1976 MLs Manchester to Canada route had three sailings per week.